mistyhx/xinhu-blog/content/blog/how-did-i-built-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ---
 ## Introduction

 Gatsby and Netlify CMS work perfectly together to create high performance and fast speed static websites.
 This article is a tutorial on how to build a blog with these technologies from scratch.
+The result is this website that you are reading now.

 ## Switching from templates platforms to Gatsby